daniel-rusu/pods4k/immutable-arrays/README.md

 ![any benchmarks](./resources/benchmarks/any.png)

-The [Benchmarks page](BENCHMARKS.md) has more surprising results along with performance explanations.
+See the [Benchmarks page](BENCHMARKS.md) for a detailed analysis and even more surprising results.

 ## Memory Efficiency

 ### Zero-memory scenarios

-Unlike lists, immutability enables re-using instances in many scenarios instead of creating new collections:
+Unlike lists, Immutable Arrays intelligently reuse instances, minimizing memory allocations.

 <details>
 <summary>Scenarios that return same instance</summary>